leonardehrenfried/blog/_posts/2013-10-16-removing-200-from-apache-access-log.md

 response statuses.
 We're actually not that interested in all these 200s and it would greatly reduce our Splunk usage if we could filter them all out.
 What we could have done is to just use the normal access log and then have a cronjob grep out all the 400s and 500s but that didn't seem very elegant.
+I wanted a solution without an intermediate step.

-Apache has a feature called conditional logging, however, it can't be used to filter by response code.
+Apache has a feature called conditional logging however it can't be used to filter by response code.

 On the other hand I found out about piped logs.
 The idea is that you can just